Are You Comfortable, Competent, and Confident

 - Expertly use a variety of unique tools and interventions specifically designed to improve your effectiveness working with sex issues

 - Have a solid understanding of healthy sexuality and sexual function

 - Understand how to assess and treat, or refer, many common sex issues

-- Know where to go for more information when needed
+- Know where to go for more information when you need it

-- 8 teleconference class meetings with me to ask questions and apply course materials through case discussion
+- 8 videoconference class meetings, live with Martha, to ask questions, synthesize concepts, and apply course materials through case discussion

-- Private online discussion group where you and your colleagues can ask me questions, discuss cases and support one another on the journey
+- Private online discussion group where you and your colleagues can ask Martha questions, discuss cases and support one another on the journey

 - Access to a robust annotated resource list for further study, organized by topic for easy access when you need it

 I hope you will join me for the 2019 group.
 Your clients need you to be able to discuss sex issues with competence, confidence, and comfort.
 And I want you to feel comfortable doing so.